Open another person's Exchange Calendar

-If the other person whose Calendar you want to open has not granted you permission to view it, Outlook prompts you to ask the person for permission.
+If the other person whose Calendar you want to open has not granted you permission to view it, Outlook prompts you to ask the person for the permission that you need.
 If you click Yes, a sharing request e-mail message opens automatically.
 The message requests the person to share his or her Calendar with you and also provides the option to share your default Calendar with him or her.

-Even if the other person has created an additional calendar, you can open only the person's default Calendar.
+You can open only the default Calendar.
+Even if a person has created an additional calendar, you can open only the default Calendar.

-To remove a calendar from the Other Calendars list, right-click the calendar, and then click Delete Calendar.
+To remove a calendar from the Other Calendars list, right-click the calendar, and then click Remove from Other Calendars.

 The owner of the calendar items controls who can see the items and change them.